Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_1.md

 (Note the above demo is up-to-change during the course of developing.)

-One other key metadata is about the article itself: the title, the author, the exact publishing time, which session does it belong to (extremely critical when it comes to politics, e.g. a new report v. a column piece).
+One other key metadata is regarding the article itself: the title, the author, the exact publishing time, which session does it belong to (extremely critical when it comes to politics, e.g. a new report v. a column piece).
 We will able to register such metadata on the fly when scraping the plain-text information of the article.

 Note a lot of these work were done perviously by one of our group member (Henry) under the help of another group member (Mocun).
-However most of the scripts were written in an one-off fashion, thus very "hacky" and lacks of usability.
-So we had and are putting heavy effort to refactor these script and hoping to have something like:
+However most of the scripts were written in an one-off fashion, thus very "hacky" and lack of usability.
+So we had, are, and will be putting heavy effort to refactor these scripts and hoping to have something like:

 ```
-obj.get_plain_text_data (<start_time>, <end_time>, publisher = 'WSJ', credential dict, restriction_dict = None, metadata_dict = None, output_path = <default_dir>).
+obj.get_plain_text_data (<start_time>, <end_time>, publisher = 'WSJ', credential dict = publisher_token['WSJ'], restriction_dict = None, metadata_dict = None, output_path = <default_dir>).
 ```

 We except to finish the refactoring / adding new features to this segment for around one or two weeks.
+Modularity, usability, and a layer to support other publishers is our main focus.